 - Edit the certificate that you receive, and place the current VMCA root certificate at the bottom.

-- From a Web browser, connect to the vSphere Web Client or the Platform Services Controller.
+- From a Web browser, connect to the Platform Services Controller at https://psc_hostname_or_IP/psc.

 In an embedded deployment, the Platform Services Controller host name or IP address is the same as the vCenter Server host name or IP address.

 - Specify the user name and password for firstname.lastname@example.org or another member of the vCenter Single Sign-On Administrators group.

 If you specified a different domain during installation, log in as administrator@ mydomain.

 - To replace the existing certificate with the chained certificate, follow these steps:

 Going forward, VMCA signs all certificates that it issues with the new chained root certificate.

 - Under Certificates, click Certificate Authority and select the Root Certificate tab.

 - In the Replace Root Certificate dialog box, click Browse and select the private key, click Browse again and select the certificate, and click OK.